marcusfrdk/simple-image-encoder/README.md

 # Image Encoder

-Encode or decode images with a simple command.
 Embed strings or entire files in a image.
 All without noticing a difference in the image.

 ## Requirements